Exam Board: AQA

-Teach AQA’s GCSEs in English Literature and English Language as one coherent course with Student Books that help students to apply the skills that underpin both qualifications.
+Teach AQA’s GCSEs in English Literature and English Language as one coherent course with Student Books that help students to build and apply the skills that underpin both qualifications.

 • Offer your students the right level of challenge.
 The Advanced Student Book revisits the Assessment Objectives for English Language and English Literature from the Core Student Book at a more sophisticated level, offering extra challenge to more able students.